 Finally…the all important category.
 The key and associated development API is designed to allow multiple connections to multiple sensors of the same type.
 Meaning, there’s nothing stopping you from connecting to both a PowerTap ANT+ Power Meter and a Quarq ANT+ Power meter at the same time.
 And as any technology person will tell you, the options are limitless here.

-Wrap up-like Amazon.
+Wrap up-As for device availability (updated), they started shipping this past summer and now are easily found in a variety of places like Amazon.
 After the initial dongle-style keys were released, they put out the integrated ANT+ cases.
 Along the way in June they released of some of their own core ANT+ sensors (HR/Speed-Cadence).
 And then in the future they’re looking at potentially doing a much more affordable ANT+ Weight Scale…that even includes a display on the scale as well.
 Finally, there are plans for other phone platforms as well, such as Android.

 And I’m even more excited to see what all the application developers dream up to do with these sensors.
 So far, I’ve been amazed with what the developers have come up with thus far.
 The number of apps supporting the dongle is pretty astounding.

 You can pickup the Wahoo ANT+ adapter from both Amazon and Clever Training.
-With Clever Training and the DCR coupon code of DCR10XBK you’ll save 10% off your cart.
+With Clever Training and the DCR coupon code of DCR10BTF you’ll save 10% off your cart.
 Both support the site.